DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/DataManagement/dfc.rst

 Dirac File Catalog
 ------------------

 The DIRAC File Catalog (DFC) is a full replica and metadata catalog integrated to DIRAC.
-It has a very modulare structure, allowing for several backends.
+It has a very modular structure, allowing for several backends.
 The interaction with the backend is handled by `Managers` in such a way that the interface exposed to the users remains always the same.

 There are two main sets of managers:
 * the historical ones, offering the full range of functionalities and used by most VO